cbrun/cbrun.github.io/_posts/2017-05-19-eclipse-oxygen-modeling.md

   - modeling
   - emf
   - acceleo
+excerpt: "A hands-on look at EcoreTools’ Oxygen revamp powered by Sirius properties: for EMF/Sirius tool builders and modelers; why it matters—lighter code, better UX, and new dialogs landing in Oxygen M7."
 ---

 Every year the Eclipse M7 milestone act as a very strong deadline for the projects which are part of the release train: it's then time for polishing and refining!